amarzook1/liquibaseDemo/README.md

-# liquibaseDemo
+# Learning how to use the power of Liquibase with gradle
-Creating a database using liquibase demo
+Creating a database using liquibase will be using Postgres and H2 database